zuccha/smw-code/patches/customize-status-bar/README.md

    visible, the others shift to fill the gap).
 6. Custom coin limit.
 7. Disabling the item box (or modify its position).
+8. Display a custom message when collecting all dragon coins.

 Let's cover each aspect individually.